 The Murney team has produced six applications (all are free) since 2010 designed to make agents’ jobs more efficient and customers’ experiences more satisfying.
 Agents can find homes to scout more easily, access convenient yet personalized branded presentations, refresh their skills from home, manage their client relationships in real time and even process a sale without printing a single sheet of paper.
-Meanwhile, customers can search all properties on the market in 417-land through the map-based Murney App.
+Meanwhile, customers can search all properties on the market in southwest Missouri through the map-based Murney App.

 “I think a new generation of homebuyers is coming onto the market and along with that a new generation of agents to join the fold at Murney,” says Director of Marketing Kyle Drenon.
 “A focus on technology is important for those generations.”
 Likewise, Director of IT Jim Roberts sees it as a matter of accessibility.
 “Every agent has their phone, so whatever we can do to get all the information they need readily accessible on their phone as well as to the client has kind of been a big push for the last couple of years,” Roberts says.

 Roberts has personally built three of the company’s applications: the Agent Tour Module, which populates a list of nearby homes for an agent to view on behalf of buyers; the Listing Presentation tool that brands presentations with Murney logos along with an agent’s information; and a paperless transaction system, which has improved communication between agents and the closing department during the processing phase of a contract.
 Denver-based developer Booj has also been integral to Murney’s technology, helping with projects such as the customer relationship manager that agents use to keep track of their clients.